PageotD/articles/drafts/pso/particle-swarm-optimization.md

 > **Article in progress**

-# Particle Swarm Optimization and It's implementation in Python
+# Particle Swarm Optimization and Its implementation in Python

 _An easy entry point to global optimization._